 Note

 You must replace the file paths in these code samples.
 Pandas supports both relative paths, as shown here, and full ABFS paths.
-Paths of either type can be retrieved and copied from the interface according to the previous step.
+You can retrieve and copy paths of either type from the interface using the previous steps.

 Read data from a CSV file